 Silva murders Sévérine in front of Bond but 007 manages to overcome his henchmen and alert MI6 who come to the island to arrest Silva.
 But it’s all part of Silva’s plans to get close to M. He’s arrested, taken to MI6 HQ, and is close to M.

 He’s locked in a special solitary confinement cell, and he manipulates the computer network to open his doors allowing him to escape.
 He then heads to a public hearing where M is and tries to kill her.
-Bond thwarts his plan and takes her up to Scotland.
+Bond thwarts his plan and takes her up to the Scottish Highlands to his ancestral home.

 Bond leaves some breadcrumbs for Silva who follows them up with the sole intention of killing M. There’a major showdown at Skyfall Lodge, and Silva completely destroys the ancient building.
 He sees M heading towards the chapel and follows her there.